xeraa/cms-security/README.md

 * Joomla had the most vulnerabilities, but TYPO3 followed closely.
 * Drupal had the least vulnerabilities in the given period, but also had the highest number of vulnerabilities per LOC -- which I found rather surprising.
 * SilverStripe has had the least security issues per LOC, but nearly double the number compared to Drupal.
-* While TYPO3 and SilverStripe had significantly more security flaws in 2010 than in 2011, it's just the other way around for WordPress and Joomla.
-However, I wouldn't be so bold as to suggest the code base of the former ones has matured and will be (more) secure in the future.
-Taking a look at only two sample years, doesn't give an indication of development.
+* While TYPO3 and SilverStripe had significantly more security flaws in 2010 than in 2011, it is just the other way around for WordPress and Joomla.
+However, I would not be so bold as to suggest the code base of the former ones has matured and will be (more) secure in the future.
+Taking a look at only two sample years, does not give an indication of development.
 * While Joomla is still supporting 1.5, 1.6 has been replaced by 1.7 so they have only been supporting two versions at the same time (like most other projects).
-This is important as we don't want to punish projects for providing more support than others.
+This is important as we do not want to punish projects for providing more support than others.
 * TYPO3 supports three versions (stable, old stable, and deprecated).
-However, if I'm not mistaken, all security issues in the last two years have been part of the two latest releases (and sometimes older versions as well).
-Hence, the extended support policy hasn't been a disadvantage.
+However, if I am not mistaken, all security issues in the last two years have been part of the two latest releases (and sometimes older versions as well).
+Hence, the extended support policy has not been a disadvantage.
 * Could the number of discovered flaws correlate with the number of audits or active users?
-Meaning that less popular projects might have many undiscovered issues while popular ones don't?
-This might be true, but I don't see a reliable way to take that into account.
+Meaning that less popular projects might have many undiscovered issues while popular ones do not?
+This might be true, but I do not see a reliable way to take that into account.

 ## Qualitative Comparison
-Besides doing a "simple" quantitative comparison, this doesn't give a complete picture.
+Besides doing a "simple" quantitative comparison, this does not give a complete picture.
 If a project has ten minor security flaws, it looks much worse in the previous comparison than a project having four really bad ones.
 In order to give a more balanced overview, we should take a better look at the "quality" of issues.

 ### Assumptions
 While a fair quantitative comparison is already hard, a balanced qualitative evaluation is probably impossible.
-Nevertheless, let's try it with the given set of assumptions on the rating of severity:
+Nevertheless, let us try it with the given set of assumptions on the rating of severity:

-* As Common Vulnerability Scoring System (CVSS) values are not available for all security flaws, we can't use them -- this would have been the most balanced approach.
+* As Common Vulnerability Scoring System (CVSS) values are not available for all security flaws, we cannot use them -- this would have been the most balanced approach.
-* Instead I'll take a very simple approach: Count how many of the vulnerabilities are serious.
-We'll try to only include issues which should be fixed immediately and filter out stuff that can probably wait for the next maintenance window.
+* Instead I will take a very simple approach: Count how many of the vulnerabilities are serious.
+We will try to only include issues which should be fixed immediately and filter out stuff that can probably wait for the next maintenance window.
 I find this distinction useful as I want to know how often I have to put out fires.
-The following points will specify what's serious and what's not for each project.
+The following points will specify what is serious and what is not for each project.
-* In WordPress I'll rely on the announcement text.
+* In WordPress I will rely on the announcement text.
 Due to the fuzziness of the bulletins, these numbers will be less authoritative than others.
-* Drupal has a good risk assessment and I'll count their [risk levels](https://drupal.org/security-team/risk-levels) of "Highly Critical" (5 of 5) and "Critical" (4 of 5) as serious.
+* Drupal has a good risk assessment and I will count their [risk levels](https://drupal.org/security-team/risk-levels) of "Highly Critical" (5 of 5) and "Critical" (4 of 5) as serious.
 Unfortunately only the whole advisory is rated, so the individual issues must be evaluated.
-* For TYPO3 it's pretty similar, "Critical" (4 of 4) and "High" (3 of 4) of their [severity meaning](http://typo3.org/documentation/document-library/extension-manuals/doc_guide_security/1.0.0/view/1/3/#id2313132) are considered serious.
+* For TYPO3 it is pretty similar, "Critical" (4 of 4) and "High" (3 of 4) of their [severity meaning](http://typo3.org/documentation/document-library/extension-manuals/doc_guide_security/1.0.0/view/1/3/#id2313132) are considered serious.
 * [Joomla's security team](http://developer.joomla.org/security.html) uses exactly the same severity as TYPO3.
-* SilverStripe doesn't have severity levels (yet), so the very detailed changes will be used here -- pretty much the same as with WordPress.
+* SilverStripe does not have severity levels (yet), so the very detailed changes will be used here -- pretty much the same as with WordPress.

 ### Vulnerabilities